cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 ### The Non-parametric Bayesian alternative for stock-recruitment curves

-The use of Gaussian process (GP) regression (known as Kreging in the geospatial literature) to formulate a predictive model is relatively new in the context of modeling dynamical systems [@Kocijan2005] and introduced in the ecological modeling and fisheries management by @Munch2005.
+The use of Gaussian process (GP) regression (or "kreging" in the geospatial literature) to formulate a predictive model is relatively new in the context of modeling dynamical systems [@Kocijan2005] and introduced in the ecological modeling and fisheries management by @Munch2005.